ma-ji/css/docs/assignments.md

 - Using cloud computing platform;
 - Using command line terminal and Linux system.

+---
+### <a name="a3"> Assignment 3: Student-lead seminar on research design</a>

+Students will lead four seminar sessions on four topics: data management, concept representation, data analysis, and visualization.

+Using the definitions and frameworks of research design introduced at the beginning of the semester, students are expected to select and analyze empirical studies from [this list of empirical studies](https://docs.google.com/spreadsheets/d/1cUY_K26x2UDabwX9XEAh7jlKQQFxTWz80WycTSQJAkM/edit?usp=sharing).

+---
+### <a name="a4">Assignment 4: Research proposal</a>

+Research proposal.

+---
+### <a name="a5">Assignment 5: Final project</a>

+Research proposal.

 <!-- ---
 ### <a name="a3"> Assignment 3: Parallel computing (individual, 5% points) </a>